wp-plugins/comic-easel/readme.txt

 == Changelog ==
+= 1.8.4 =
+Title fix for comics so that they display // quick patch, links break otherwise

 = 1.8.3 =
 * Rewrote the code to allow chapters in the URL using a different method
 * removed the 'click to view larger image' text when lightbox is enabled